groboclown/videoplay.dart/README.md

 A video player library for Dart.
 Allows for easy embedding of common video players into your web page.

-_Current stable version: 0.2.0.
+_Current stable version: 0.2.1.
 There are some minor backwards incompatible changes with this version, so, if you were using the 0.1 releases, read the [CHANGELOG.md](CHANGELOG.md) for details._

-_Version under development: 0.2.1_

 ## Supported Video Services